pipe-cd/pipecd/docs/content/en/docs/overview/_index.md

 ## Where should I go next?

-If you are an **operator** who are wanting to install and configure PipeCD for other developers.
+If you are an **operator** who are wanting to install and configure PipeCD (control-plane and piped) for other developers.
 - [Quickstart](/docs/quickstart/)
 - [Operator Manual](/docs/operator-manual/)